 Mat.23:12] And whosoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted.

-Be humble in all your ways, for our way is Christ.
-Now Jesus will teach 8 woes.
-These 8 woes are directly corelated with Matthew chapter 5.
+Here is the judgement of Jesus Christ, be humble when serving him.
+Now, Jesus will teach 8 woes.
+These 8 woes are directly correlated with Matthew chapter 5.
 The Beatitudes.
 The “blessed are they”.
 Or happy are they.
 They go perfectly hand in hand, Matthew 5:3-13 and Matthew 23:13-33.
-With the help of Dr. E.W.
-Bullinger appx.
-126 of the KJV Companion Bible.
-And it reads.
+With the help of Appx.
+126 of Dr. E.W.
+Bullinger’s Companion Bible Matthew 23 and verse 13 reads.

 Mat.23:13] But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in.

-Here they shut the kingdom, but in chapter 5 it is opened to the poor.
+Here they close the kingdom but in Ch.5 it is opened to the poor Matthew 5 and verse 3 reads.

 Mat.5:3] Blessed are the poor in spirit: for theirs is the kingdom of heaven.

-We find this in Psalms 40 and it reads.
+Also written in Psalms 40 and verse 17 reads.

 Psa.40:17] But I am poor and needy; yet the Lord thinketh upon me: thou art my help and my deliverer; make no tarrying, O my God.